SoftSimu/CellSim3D/documentation.md

 + "correct_com": Set the center of mass of the system to zero - 0 for false & 1 for true
 + "correct_Vcom": Set the velocity of the center of mass of the system to zero - 0 for false & 1 for true
 + "Restart": Allows changing of boundary conditions.
 After repositioning the walls and all cells in the previous system, the new simulation will continue where the previous one was left.
-+ "doAdaptive_dt": Changes the time steps used in the integration- cant find where it was actually implemented? #check <----
++ "doAdaptive_dt": Changes the time steps used in the integration- can't find where it was implemented? #check <----
 + "dt_max": Maximum time step used
 + "dt_tol": Minimum time step used
 + "phase_count": Updates Youngs Modules after "phase_count" steps #check <---
-+ "write_cont_force": Write contact forces (attraction and repulsion) to inp.CSV file.
++ "write_cont_force": Write contact forces (attraction and repulsion) to the inp.CSV file.

 Counting Cells:
 + "countcells": Write a File to keep track of mitosis - 0 for false & 1 for true